wheresrhys/fetch-mock/docs/docs/Usage/upgrade-guide.md

 ### Call history methods changed

 The filtering behaviour has been rewritten around named routes, and methods return CallLog objects that contain far more metadata about the call.
-[Call history docs](/fetch-mock/docs/API/CallHistory)
+All methods, including, `done()` shoudl now be called on `fetchMock.callHistory` (not `fetchMock`).
+[Call history docs](/fetch-mock/docs/API/CallHistory).

 ### Relative URLs not permitted by default in Node.js